Louisiana Foreign LLC Registration & Certificate of Authority Guide

 A) Louisiana state taxes

-After obtaining authority to operate in Louisiana, a foreign LLC becomes subject to Louisiana tax obligations based on its business activity, nexus, and federal tax classification.
+After obtaining authority to operate in Louisiana, a Foreign LLC becomes subject to Louisiana tax obligations based on its business activity, nexus, and federal tax classification.
 Registration itself does not automatically trigger all taxes, but common obligations may include:

 • Louisiana income tax for LLCs taxed as corporations or pass-through entities with Louisiana-sourced income